-Historical photographs of the area above the cliffs, show stunted twisted trees bound tightly together for protection from the relentlessly strong, salt winds, growing larger as they distance themselves from the cliff edge in a pattern called wind-shear.
-However farming on these windswept south facing slopes was a marginal business and the dense black stone of the headland inevitably attracted other commercial interests.
-The headland at St Clair had previously been quarried and was left with bench mark scars cut into its rounded body.
+stunted twisted trees bound tightly together for protection from the relentlessly strong, salt winds, growing larger as they distance themselves from the cliff edge in a pattern called wind-shear.
+However farming on these windscars cut into its rounded body.